delta7-138/HugoBot/README.md

 # Hugo Bot
-This discord bot does cool stuff like randomly generates a color, randomly picks old messages by users embeds them and sends them and greets you.
+This discord bot does cool stuff like randomly generates a color, generates random names and sends pictures of the Martian surface as taken by the Curiosity rover.

 Will keep adding functionalities as and when I get more ideas.

-## $randommsg
+## +randommsg
 To randomly print message

-## $hello
+## +hello
 To greet

-## $color
+## +color
 Randomly generate color